Fort Covington–Dundee Border Crossing: Architectural significance

 The Fort Covington Border Inspection Station in Fort Covington, New York, is one of seven existing border inspection stations built between 1931 and 1934 along the Canada–US border.
 Colonial Revival in style, the building was designed by the Office of the Supervising Architect under Louis A. Simon, and constructed in 1933 during the tenure of William H. Woodin, Secretary of the Treasury, Lawrence W. Robert, Jr. Assistant and James A. Wetmore Acting Supervising Architect.
 Border stations were constructed by the federal government in several New England states along the border with Canada during the 1930s and several common plans and elevations can be discerned among the remaining stations.
 Fort Covington shares with the others a residential scale, a Neo-colonial style, and an organization to accommodate functions of both customs and immigration services.

-Border stations are associated with four important events in United States history: the imposition of Prohibition between 1919 and 1933; enactment of the Elliott-Fernald public buildings act in 1926 which was followed closely by the Depression; and the popularity of the automobile whose price was increasingly affordable thanks to Henry Ford's creation of the industrial assembly line.
+Border stations are associated with four important events in United States history: the imposition of Prohibition between 1919 and 1933; enactment of the Elliott-Fernald public buildings act in 1926 which was followed closely by the Depression; and the growth of the automobile whose price was increasingly affordable thanks to Henry Ford's creation of the industrial assembly line.
 The stations were constructed as part of the government's program to improve its public buildings and to control casual smuggling of alcohol which most often took place in cars crossing the border.
 Their construction was also seen as a means of giving work to the many locally unemployed.

 The Fort Covington border inspection station is an example of the more modest, rural version of the border stations also found at Chateaugay, Champlain, Rouses Point (Overtons Corner), and Mooers, New York.
 While the stations have all sustained systematic alterations, they have retained, in varying degrees, most of their original fabric.
 This station is on both exterior and interior a good example of the building type, but of the five similar stations, it has been altered the most.
 It is the only station to control a border over both land and water.
 Drawings indicate that it was planned to have two inspection residences at the site, although none remains today.